William Johnston (Irish politician): Orangeman

 Johnston asserted that Roman Catholicism ("Popery") was not merely a religion, but a "religio-political system for the enslavement of the body and soul of man".
 It could be countered only by "such a combination as the Orange Society based on religion and carrying over religion into the politics of the day".

 His militancy placed him at odds with the aristocratic leadership of the Orange Order.
 Since the Fenian-organised funeral in Dublin for Terence McManus in 1861, Johnston had been asking: "If Nationalists are allowed such mobilisation, why are loyal Orangemen not allowed to march freely".
 On the Orange Twelfth 1867, he forced the issue by leading a large procession of Orangemen from Bangor to Newtownards in County Down.
 The contravention of the Party Procession Act earned him a two month prison sentence.

+Parliamentary career

 Candidate of the Protestant working man

-Following his release and triumphal reception in the Ulster Hall, Johnston was nominated by the United Protestant Workingmen’s Association as a Conservative candidate for Belfast in the 1868 parliamentary election.
+Following his release and triumphal reception in the Ulster Hall, Johnston was nominated by the United Protestant Workingmen’s Association (UPWA) as a Conservative candidate for Belfast in the 1868 parliamentary election, the first in which, thanks to the preceding Irish Reform Act, many of the town's skilled workingmen would exercise the vote.
 In the view of the Association, Johnston had been "betrayed and deserted by the aristocracy of Ulster on account of his thorough identification with the working classes of the province".

 Conservative leaders refused to endorse his nomination and instead proposed the eminent architect Charles Lanyon and John Mulholland, the owner of the York Street Spinning Mill.
-An unprecedented understanding in the town's then two-member constituency between Johnston's camp and that of the largely Catholic-supported Liberal candidate, Thomas McClure, enabled Johnston to top the poll.
+Deserted by a large number of Orangemen, they still tried to break up the meetings of the Liberal candidate,Thomas McClure.
+But the Liberal editor of the Northern Whig, Thomas MacKnight, noted that "the Orange democracy on Mr. Johnston's side now gave those proceedings no countenance".
+An unprecedented understanding in the town's then two-member constituency between Johnston's camp and that of the largely Catholic-supported McClure, enabled Johnston to top the poll.